temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Diffusion-on-Networks.md

 d) θ１ > θ2
 -> c, d (θ1>θ2 because P1 is a mean-preserving spread of P2(凹の上を直線で引っ張った状態). θ2>θ3 because P2 First-Order Stochastically Dominates P3.)

+【Financial Contagions①】
+From the example in the lecture, we see that A = C(hat)(I - C)^-1 = [[2/3 1/3][1/3 2/3]]. <= [[自分取り分, cross invest][cross invest 自分取り分]](上が１,下が2の会社)
+What are the two firms' final market values based on the cross holdings and direct investments if there is a direct investment income of $9 to firm 2?
+a) Firm1: $1/3, Firm2: $2/3
+b) Firm1: $3,   Firm2: $6
+c) Firm1: $1,   Firm2: $1
+d) Firm1: $3,   Firm2: $9
+-> b

+【Financial Contagions②】
+The simulation results concerning diversification and contagion (as described in this lecture) found patterns regarding how the "percentage of organizations that fail" is affected different factors.
+Which of the following statements are true?
+a) The percentage of organizations that fail is (weakly) descreasing in d, the level of diversification.
+b) The percentage of organizations that fail is (weakly) increasing in d, the level of diversification.
+c) The percentage of organizations that fail is initially (weakly) increasing in d and then (weakly) decreasing.
+-> c (The percentage of organizations that fail is higher as the threshold of failure θ becomes higher.
+      The percentage is at its peak with medium diversification in terms of degree d.)
 ```